sghpjuikit/player/app/speech-recognition-whisper/README.md

 The goal of this project is to be offline, private, independent and anonymous, but some parts (LlmOpenAi) can use online services.
 Consult the diagrams.

+#### Troubleshooting
+The assistant architecture is based around actors and these publish their state over http.
+Use http or desktop UI widget's `HW` and `Events` tabs to see state of the system and timeline of all events.

 ## Privacy
+The application is designed to be private and local.

+It supports distributed multi-instance architecture over http.
+The communication between multiple instances of this application is unsecured and plainly readable.
+You may therefore need to block/unblock the application though firewall, depending on the features used.

+For privacy, stay offline, in local network or inside VPN.

 The application:
 - does not expose http API to the internet, unless user explicitly changes `localhost` to `0.0.0.0`.
-- does not connect to online services and log in anywhere
+- does not connect to **any** online services or  log in anywhere
-- may download AI models once enabled features require them You may wish/need to block/unblock the application though firewall, depending on the desired effect.
+- may download AI models first time enabled features require them

-The communication between multiple instances of this application is unsecured and plainly readable.
+The only http communication is for:
-For privacy, stay offline, in local network or inside VPN.
+- downloading models
+- http api for UI integration
+- stt/tts/llm communication if computing is offloaded to another instance/server

 ## Integration